langmead-lab/recount-pump/README.md

 This document assumes that the reader is interested in running the full Monorail pipeline using the management infrastructure typically run in AWS.
 This is how all the recount3-related runs were processed.

-However, if the reader's use case is not to recreate/update recount3/Snaptron2 and their total samples is in the 10's of thousands (versus 100Ks of thousands), they might be better off looking at the monorail-external repo:
+However, if the reader's use case is not to recreate/update recount3/Snaptron2 and their total samples are up to 10's of thousands (versus 100's of thousands), they might be better off looking at the monorail-external repo:

 https://github.com/langmead-lab/monorail-external/

 This runs the same containers as this repo, but assumes no management layer running elsewhere (e.g. AWS).
-However, the monorail-external repo's README includes more granular details about the `pump` workflow itself, which supplement these instructions not matter what type of run the reader is looking to do.
+However, the monorail-external repo's README includes more granular details about the `pump` workflow itself, which supplement these instructions no matter what type of run the reader is looking to do.

 The monorail-external repo's README covers getting the reference indexes (needed here as well), default settings in the Snakemake for intra-sample parallelism (e.g. 8 cores for the STAR aligner per sample), and exact versions of the aligners used.